MadisonEvans94/Zettelkasten/Core Notes/Transformers.md

 [Transformer: Concepts, Building Blocks, Attention, Sample Implementation in PyTorch](https://www.youtube.com/watch?v=6PmIoCnqcFU&t=1s&ab_channel=RowelAtienza)

 ---
+> To see a detailed breakdown of the building blocks of a transformer, refer to [[Transformers - Exploring the Building Blocks]]
 ## Feed Forward Walkthrough

 Let's take a sentence such as the following: *"I like to eat apples"*